-- A. Housing Inspections - 1.
-The dwelling unit and the premises should be inspected jointly by the applicant or resident and a member of the PHA staff.
+A. Housing Inspections

+- 1. The dwelling unit and the premises should be inspected jointly by the applicant or resident and a member of the PHA staff.
 The applicant/resident has the option to be present at this inspection.
 Both parties will agree on the condition of the dwelling unit by signing an inspection check-sheet.
 The PHA will keep the original check-sheet and a copy will be given to the applicant or resident. - 2.
 The inspection will serve as a guide in determining needed maintenance or repairs, and to assess charges in addition to rent for damages above and beyond normal wear and tear. - 3.
-The PHA may cancel the resident's dwelling lease if the resident fails to maintain the dwelling unit and the premises assigned to him/her in a decent, safe, sanitary condition and in good repair. - B. Annual Inspections
+The PHA may cancel the resident's dwelling lease if the resident fails to maintain the dwelling unit and the premises assigned to him/her in a decent, safe, sanitary condition and in good repair.

+B. Annual Inspections

 The dwelling unit and premises shall be inspected at least annually by the PHA.
 The inspection will serve as a guide in the determination of needed maintenance or repairs and to assess damage above and beyond normal wear and tear.
 The resident will be given notice of said inspection and encouraged to be present during the inspection.
 The inspection form will be kept by the PHA and a copy will be given to the resident if there are deficiencies.
 Failure of the resident to maintain a safe, decent and sanitary dwelling unit and premises will result in lease termination.
+The PHA may also utilize remote, video-assisted, virtual inspections and other electronic means to comply with the annual inspection requirement.